 To determine which program actions can be safely indirected, we would need to analyze the implementation of native methods.
-Since source code for the VM and its dynamic libraries will typically not be available, one important question is whether one can use the type information at the native code interface as a "poor-man's native code annotations."
-We discuss how some well-founded assumptions on the behavior of native code enable J-Orchestra to employ a conservative type-based analysis of what objects can be accessed by native code.
-It turns out that type information is often remarkably sufficient for determining the safety of user-level indirection.
+Since source code for the VM and its dynamic libraries will typically not be available, the results of the analysis could be exported by VM implementors together with the VM in a reusable form.
+(We briefly discuss such possibilities in Section 5.)
+Nevertheless, it is highly complicated and perhaps undesirable to have all VM vendors export information on their native implementations for the purpose of enabling safe user-level indirection.
+Thus, we examine a more pragmatic approach.
+Instead of analyzing and annotating the native implementations, can we use the type information at the native code interface as a "poor-man's native code annotations"?
+We discuss how some well-founded assumptions on the behavior of native code can enable a conservative type-based analysis of what objects can be accessed by native code.
+It turns out that type information is often remarkably sufficient for determining the safety of userlevel indirection.

-6.4.1 Type-Based Analysis + Weak Assumptions
+3.1 Type-Based Analysis + Weak Assumptions

 Recall that the majority (~97%) of Java system classes have no native methods.
 Such classes encode useful reusable libraries and not system-level functionality.
 It is, thus, crucial to automatically recognize system classes that do not interact with native code and to support correct user-level indirection for them.
 In general, this task is impossible without making assumptions regarding native code behavior.
 For instance, all classes in Java are subclasses of the java.lang.Object class, which has native code.
-In theory, any native method can be receiving an Object-typed argument, discovering its actual type using reflection and performing on the object some action (e.g., reading fields) that would be undetected by any user-level indirection mechanism.
-Next we discuss practical assumptions that let us classify different parts of system functionality for safe user-level indirection.
+In theory, any native method can be receiving an Object-typed argument, discovering its actual type using reflection and performing on the object some action (e.g., reading fields) that would be undetected by any userlevel indirection mechanism.

-In Section 6.2 we distinguished several different kinds of events typically captured by user-level indirection: access to fields, method calls, constructor calls, and so forth.
-Clearly none of these events can be captured if they occur entirely within opaque code.
+In Section 2.1 we distinguished several different kinds of events typically captured by user-level indirection: access to fields, method calls, constructor calls, etc. Clearly none of these events can be captured if they occur entirely within opaque code.
 For instance, it is impossible to capture updates to state (i.e., variables) that is defined inside native code.
-The interesting case, however, is that of events concerning user-level (i.e., non-opaque) entities and the question of whether these can occur inside opaque code.
+The interesting case, however, is that of events concerning userlevel (i.e., non-opaque) entities and the question of whether these can occur inside opaque code.
 For instance, we may want to capture all updates to an object field that is declared in a Java system class implemented in bytecode.
 We need to ask if this field is ever accessed inside native code.
 In this section we assume the full gamut of user-level indirection events, including access and modification of fields.
 If a certain application is only interested in capturing method and constructor calls, the restrictions are typically far less severe.
 Nevertheless, most interesting applications of user-level indirection (esp. distributed execution and persistence) need to capture field accesses.